Application deadline: December 1Educational Scholarships Program

-American Independent Business Coalition (AIBC) awards scholarships of $2,500 each to students who are pursuing undergraduate or graduate degrees in business-related fields and who meet the criteria listed below.
+American Independent Business Coalition (AIBC) awards scholarships of $5,000 each to students who are pursuing undergraduate or graduate degrees and who meet the criteria listed below.
 Awards are based on grade point average and extracurricular activities.
 All requested information must be received by the Scholarship Committee before your application will be considered.
 Be sure to complete both sides of the application before submission, and please print clearly.

 1. You must be either: a) AIBC Member whose membership is current and has been in good standing for the past 6 consecutive months; or b) spouse or child (28 years or younger) of an AIBC Member whose membership is current and has been in good standing for the past 6 consecutive months.

-2. You must have a 3.0 or higher cumulative Grade Point Average at your current educational facility (high school or college) and you must be pursuing study in a business-related field.
+2. You must have a 3.0 or higher cumulative Grade Point Average at your current educational facility (high school or college).
 You must be able to show your GPA to the AIBC Scholarship Committee by e-mailing, faxing or mailing current educational facility-generated documents.

 Scholarship Applications will not be considered without the additional information listed below.
 It can be e-mailed, faxed or mailed as attachments with your application.
 If sent separately, be sure to identify each item with your name and phone number.